Kellamity/Kellamity.github.io/_posts/2017-05-16-elmah-log-files.md

 Here are the steps taken:

 Web.Config needs a few Elmah error log entries in system.Webserver.
-The one in modules was already there, I added the one in the elmah section  I created a folder called Elmah in my App_Data directory, and set it as the logPath.
+The one in modules was already there, I added the one in the elmah section.
+I created a folder called Elmah in my App_Data directory, and set it as the logPath.

 {% highlight xml  %}
 <modules>